 Carrie Page is an identity whose name may or may not be a silly reference to a still-missing fourth diary page.
 I don’t have an angle on that at all.
 But I am massively confident she’s a created name to keep Laura Palmer safe by (most likely) the Fireman’s team in a form of witness protection program.
 Why am I so hot on the idea that Laura Palmer is in the White Lodge witness protection program?
-There are two reasons, and one is in the lodge world while one in the real world.
+There are two reasons, and one is in the Lodge world while the other is in the material world.

 The Shelly Johnson connections